samuelfooks/DTO-Bioflow-M13-technical-workshop/add_service/add_edito_service_slidedeck.md

 - **Map Visualization**: Display geospatial data (e.g., points, polygons) on an interactive map using `leaflet`.
 - **Download Filtered Data**: Export selected data as a CSV file.
 - **Metadata Schema**: Display the schema of the loaded Parquet dataset.

+Is not instructional (Tutorial), and doesn't only perform a specific calculation/run a model (Process).
+We should add it as a service

 ---